 Liberal Arts is one of those majors that might be considered a "non-major" by some, equal almost to an "undecided" (which, by the way, is THE most popular major).
 Social Sciences, Humanities (each of which is, in and of itself, a broad major and includes many sub-majors) are a couple of examples, Creative Arts, also another broad major that is parent to several others is another example.
 Regardless, you should certainly take advantage of any Liberal Arts Scholarships you might find and, as always, we are here to see that you find plenty.
 Of course, we recommend you find all scholarships for which you might qualify, not just those in your major.
 You can do so by conducting a free scholarship search.

-The Against The Grain Artistic Scholarship provides financial assistance and promotion of Asian-American college students pursuing a major in the performing, visual arts, journalism and/or mass communications.
-Scholarship Winners will be invited to attend our annual charity event, Fashion for a Passion, held in Fall in Dallas, Texas.
+The Against The Grain Artistic Scholarship provides financial assistance and promotion of Asian American college students pursuing a major in the performing, visual arts, journalism and/or mass communications.

 The Islamic Scholarship Fund (ISF) is a non-profit 501(c)(3) entity founded in 2009 whose mission is to address the under-representation of American Muslims in the fields and occupations that influence public opinion and make public policy.
-Our belief is that fostering education and improving Muslim representation in all walks of life including media and politics will lead to full integration and [...]
+Applicants must be U.S. citizens or permanent residents who are Muslim or an active member of the Muslim community, enrolled at an accredited university by [...]
 More

 ISF offers many joint and sponsored scholarships with partner organizations, masjids, student/alumni associations and private sponsors that share its mission and vision.
 SF supports Islamic organizations and mosques by planning and managing joint scholarships.
 ISF is honored to host the ISF-SRVIC scholarship of the San Ramon Valley Islamic Center (SRVIC).
 The ISF-SRVIC Scholarship program is only [...]
 More